 If you want to book in the fall the prices will typically be lower.
 However you need to keep in mind that this is hurricane season.
 It’s a gamble to take, especially without trip insurance.

 Don’t wait until the last minute to book your cruise.
-Cruise prices don’t drop much as the sail date gets closer.
-They have no problem selling out rooms and almost always sail full.
+Cruise prices typically don’t drop much as the sail date gets closer.
+They have no problem selling out cabins and always sail full.
 They have no reason to drop prices to entice people to book.
 Book early, that way you lock in the stateroom that you want.
 If the price does drop, you get that amount back in on-board credit through the price protection.

 The best tip that I got from a cruiser on CruiseCritic to describe the rooms is this.
 Make a fist and stick your index finger up and point to the sky.
 Now motion like you’re telling someone to ‘come here’.
 Pretend your finger is the ship.
 Notice the top of the finger moves more than the bottom of the finger?
 That’s the same concept of the ship.
 You feel less motion the lower you go.
 It’s also typically cheaper to stay lower.
 Also the ships forward and aft will feel more movement than the center.
 So if you’re prone to seasickness, you want mid-ship, lowest floor.